-We agreed with the supervisory board that misstatements in excess of EUR 2.9 million (being 5% of the materiality), which are identified during the audit, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.
+We agreed with the Supervisory Board that misstatements in excess of EUR 4.1 million (being 5% of the materiality), which are identified during the audit, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.

 Scope of the group audit

-The procedures described above provide coverage of 100% of reported profit before tax and 93% of the total assets of the Group.
+The procedures described above provide coverage of 98% of the total assets and 99% of EBIT (operating profit) of the Group.